StevensND/ghidra-port-mods-guide/Switch Guides/GDB/Using GDB on Switch (Real Hardware)/Written Guide/readme.md

 In our case it's `0x65f3c8a9e0`.
 Python script result will be `7102a849e0`

+Now it's time to move to Ghidra.

+## Ghidra

-Now it's time to move to Ghidra. **I WILL NOT EXPLAIN HOW TO SETUP GHIDRA IN THIS GUIDE**.
+**I WILL NOT EXPLAIN HOW TO SETUP GHIDRA IN THIS GUIDE**.
 You can check this info in [THIS LINK](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/Ghidra/SetupGhidra.md)

+I also assume that you already have a dump of the main file using NxDumptool or a Switch emulator.

+If not, you can see a quick demostration of NXDumpTool if you [CLICK HERE](https://youtu.be/3iWabxL_HHU?si=3r41C9s_DgAWtYDn)

 Load the main and press G key to open the `Go To` tab.
 Type `7102a849e0` and click on OK.
 We will have the following function (Also we have the `UnityEngine.Screen::get width` string showed in the Ghidra Decompiler as a reference)